11 Top-Rated Things to Do in Kotor, Montenegro

 For cat lovers, it is a must-see.
 And beyond the exhibits in its two rooms and a hallway, you'll also find some resident real kitties to interact with.
-If you want to take a souvenir home, the museum has a gift shop with all sorts of cat-themed items, including a magnet with a photo of Vladimir Putin holding a cat.
+If you want to take a souvenir home, the museum has a gift shop with all sorts of cat-themed items.

 Another popular museum is Kotor's Maritime Heritage Museum.
 Located on Boka Fleet Square in a beautiful 18th-century Baroque mansion, the exhibits here give an excellent summary of Kotor's longstanding maritime history.
 The exhibits cover two floors and include everything from nautical instruments to weaponry and national costumes to navigational maps.

 The central hall has the most impressive exhibit of model ships that were used for both trade and war throughout the centuries.
 Here, you will also find the museum's weapons collection used on ships between the 17th and 19th centuries.

 Another easy day trip from Kotor is a visit to Perast.
 Set on the northwest corner of the Bay of Kotor, it is another picturesque, ancient town and also the jumping-off point to Our Lady of the Rocks and St. George's churches, which are set on islets in the bay near the town.